 Wait for the Mi Home app to configure the repeater.

 If the setup keeps failing, you will have to bring the Mi WiFi repeater closer to the router.
 Just return to repeater to the intended location after the connection was successful.
+You can also check if you entered the wrong or incorrect WiFi password.

 That’s it!
 Your Mi WiFi repeater has been successfully connected to your router.
 The SSID or network name for your extended network is your original network name followed by _plus.
+In this example, the WiFi name is “PLDTFibr-Luis_plus.”

 To use the same network name as your original WiFi network, turn on Wi-Fi roaming as shown in the screenshot above.
 You will have to set the extended network name the same as the original network.